 In some cases, if your employer is not satisfied with your work, you have to revise the project until you meet the requirements.

 Please note: Freelancing platforms like freelancer.com charges a commission for every project.

-Quick Tip: After completing the project, request for positive feedback and a 5-star rating, this way you can establish a sustainable business and it’ll be easier for you to take any desired project later.
+Quick Tip: After completing the project, request for the positive feedback and a 5-star rating, this way you can establish a sustainable business and it’ll be easier for you to take any desired project later.

-There is a lot more question like advantages of freelancing, disadvantages of freelancing, how can you start your journey with freelancing? and so on that I believe you should know before starting your business as a freelancer.
+There is a lot more question like advantages of freelancing, disadvantages of freelancing, how can you start your journey with freelancing? and so on that, I believe you should know before starting your business as a freelancer.

-If you’re interested in money making tips and tricks, then I have some recommended readings for you:
+If you’re interested in money-making tips and tricks, then I have some recommended readings for you:

-- How to create a free blog and earn Money online on Blogger
+- How to create a free blog and earn money online on Blogger

 - How to earn money online via URL shortening method